Internet censorship in Indonesia: Notable blocks

-In 2014, amid an online porn crackdown, Vimeo, Reddit and Imgur were blocked.
+In 2014, amid an online pornography crackdown, Vimeo, Reddit and Imgur were blocked as the government accused them of including content that included nudity.

 In 2017, Telegram was blocked, as it was being used to spread "radical and terrorist propaganda."
 Telegram was later unblocked after several agreements with the government.

-As of September 2018, some websites including Vimeo and Tumblr are censored as the government accused them of hosting content that includes nudity.
-Tumblr was put back uncensored on December 17, 2018.
+As of September 2018, some websites including Vimeo and Tumblr were blocked.
+Tumblr was put back unblocked on December 17, 2018.

 On 22 May 2019, Indonesian government blocked Facebook, WhatsApp, and Instagram for three days after the 22 May riots in Jakarta to prevent hoaxes and fake news of the situation during the riots from spreading.
 The event also increased awareness of using VPN to access blocked content during the block.

 On 22 August 2019, amid Papua protests, Indonesia's Communication Ministry said that on the previous night they cut off telecommunication data and Internet in Papua to "curb hoax and most importantly stop people from sharing provocative messages that can incite racial hatred" until and "if the situation has calmed".
 As of 2 September 2019, the Internet blackout was ongoing.
 The government announced a ban on fake news and the "carrying out or spreading separatism in expressing opinions in public".

+On 21 July 2023, Indonesia blocked access to the Distributed Denial of Secrets website.

+Around the end of December 2023, Indonesia blocked access to Hypixel, a popular Minecraft server.

+On 29 July 2024, Indonesia blocked access to the DuckDuckGo search engine for failing to comply with censorship in Indonesia.

+On 27 May 2025, Indonesia blocked access to Internet Archive and Wayback Machine 2 days later after the government allegedly censored article in Detik that has been removed because it criticized TNI.
+However on 29 May 2025, the government unblocked it.
+According to an official statement from Kominfo, the reason of the block was because of pornography and gambling content.

+Prohibition for ISP to connect directly to outside without NAP

+On July 17, 2024, Kominfo started to send a letter to existing ISP to disconnect from Foreign Internet Exchange and Tier 1 before July 31, 2024 and mandate their international traffic have to go through licensed ISP with NAP license for filtering which license is limited to 40 ISPs.
+This is to ensure that the existing censorship mechanism (eg. TKPPSE) affects all ISP in Indonesia.